 I’m sure Grudem thinks that he respects women as much as men, and that none of his teaching is bad for women.
 But I think Grudem has been focusing so much on resisting and rebutting egalitarianism that he isn’t seeing that his doctrines are not actually at the balanced middle, but are some degrees over on the ‘no equality’ side.
-ERAS is heretical.
+ESS is heretical.
 It’s outside Nicene orthodoxy.
 And as Todd Pruitt says, “CBMW has deliberately and repeatedly built its theological support for the complementary roles of men and women upon this deeply flawed doctrine of the Trinity.”

-ERAS is not Arianism, but it’s penumbral to Arianism.
+ESS is not Arianism, but it’s penumbral to Arianism.
 So I would put Grudem’s views not in the center column but somewhere to the right of centre.
 Here is how I would draw up that table. (this is just what I’ve thought so far—I’m open to feedback and suggestions on this table).
 Click on each image to enlarge it.

 You can also view my table as a PDF by clicking this link: